-- Never give out your name, address, phone number, school name or password online. - It's a good idea to use a nickname.
-Do not give out photos of yourself either. - Remember it might not just be people your own age in a chat room - Stick to public areas in chat rooms and social media sites and get out if you feel uncomfortable. - Tell your parents or carers if you feel uncomfortable or worried about anything that happens on social media. - Think carefully about what you write; don't leave yourself open to bullying. - Don't ever give out passwords to your mobile or email account
+- Never give out your name, address, phone number, school name or password online.
+It's a good idea to use a nickname.
+Do not give out photos of yourself either. - Remember it might not just be people your own age in a chat room - Stick to public areas in chat rooms and get out if you feel uncomfortable. - Tell your parents or carers if you feel uncomfortable or worried about anything that happens in a chat room. - Think carefully about what you write; don't leave yourself open to bullying. - Don't ever give out passwords to your mobile or email account